datamate-rethink-it/seafile-demo-recreate/files/customizing/README.md

-I mount the images as volume in seafile-12.yml
+I copy these images to seahub-data/custom.